Ecodev/gims/docs/content/data_input2.rst

 .. warning::

-    Once you delete a questionnaire, it is really erased as well as all the linked answers.
+    Once you delete a questionnaire, it is really erased as well as all linked answers.
 There is no :guilabel:`undo` button !